Locally Coherent Parallel Decoding in Diffusion Language Models: Experimental Setting

 \subsubsection{Block-Level Masking}

 We replace token-wise masking with block-level masking over the response.
 The response is partitioned into non-overlapping contiguous blocks of fixed size $B \in \{2,4,8\}$, which serve as the atomic units of the forward noising process.
 For each batch, we sample $t \sim \mathrm{Uniform}(0.2,0.8)$ and set $p_{\text{mask}} = (1-\varepsilon)\,t + \varepsilon$ with $\varepsilon=10^{-3}$.
 Blocks are masked independently; if none is selected, we force-mask one block uniformly at random.
-Labels outside masked spans are set to $-100$, so the loss is computed only on masked positions.
+The loss is computed only at masked positions.